 While camped at Centreville Federal parties scoured the surrounding countryside for food and animals.
 The residents of Centreville were careful to hide their valuables from the foraging troops.
 Local lore, however, tells that many chickens and other livestock fell prey to Federal "bummers."
 But many horses and mules had already been taken when on the previous July 23rd Second Lieutenant William L. Birney and the 17th Indiana Mounted Infantry Regiment rode through Centreville on their way to Social Circle.
 They were part of Union Brigadier General Kenner Garrard's cavalry raid in support of General Sherman's effort to isolate and capture Atlanta.

 Location.
 33° 43.029′ N, 83° 47.982′ W. Marker is in Jersey, Georgia, in Walton County.
 Marker is on Main Street south of Stargel Road, on the right when traveling south.
+Located right next to the Jersey Community Building.
 Touch for map.
-Located right next to the Jersey Community Building.
 Marker is at or near this postal address: 125 Main Street, Jersey GA 30018, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Social Circle (approx. 6.2 miles away); In Memory of Emma Sansom (approx. 6.2 miles away); Hightower Trail (approx. 6.3 miles away); The March to the Sea (approx. 6.3 miles away); Seven Governors Have Lived In Walton County (approx. 7.2 miles away); James Monroe (approx. 7.3 miles away); Walton County (approx. 7.3 miles away); Old Church (approx. 7.6 miles away).